aliasgar-saria/IDEAS-Voxel51-FiftyOne---Multiple-Computer-Vision-Datasets-Exploration-Analysis-Training-Inference./Chapter 1 - Healthcare - IDRiD (Indian Diabetic Retinopathy Image Dataset) - Segmentation/README.md

 TO VIEW THE NOTEBOOK GO HERE: [https://tinyurl.com/2p9nhfj7]

-GitHub does not preview as Notebook too large.
+GitHub does not preview the notebook due to large size.

 A comprehensive Jupyter notebook demonstrating the power of **Voxel51's FiftyOne library** for medical imaging analysis using the Indian Diabetic Retinopathy Image Dataset (IDRiD).